Well, you’ve done it, you’re getting streams and now you’re earning money for your artistic endeavors online. But how does all this stuff work?

 Different pairs clamp harder than other pairs.
 The clamping force is difficult to assess, unless you have a demo pair available you won’t be able to tell from pictures on the box or online.
 Online reviews are the best way to see what people think of them.
 Get the general consensus and compare yourself to the average.
 If you do have access to trying them on, you want to look for a comfortable even pressure.
 You should barely notice it when you first put it on, because as time goes on fatigue will worsen.
 A long recording session will magnify everything.

 The cups of the headphone should extend past your ears, if they’re too small they will push your ears against your head.
 This will cause discomfort very quickly.
 When the headphone cushions fully cover your ears it creates a seal that will improve sound quality as well.
 Ensure the cup size is big enough for you.

 Cushion shape and depth is another aspect.
 Circular is the best, and causes the least problems.
 Try to pay attention to how deep the cushions are as well, if they’re too shallow they may cause rubbing.
 The larger the cushion the more comfortable they are is a general rule.

 For the most part you will run into two types of connectors when talking about headphones when it comes to DJing.
 The 3.55mm jack which is the size you plug into phones and laptops.
 And the 1/4″ jacks which is for higher end audio equipment.
-Understanding which jack you’ll need will be important for picking the perfect pair.
+Understanding which jack you’ll need will be important for picking the best DJ headphones.